mvaganov/CmdLineAsteroids/notes.md

 The simulation elements, like the player, the player's projectiles, asteroids, power ups, etc. will be drawable objects that populate a draw list.

 `scene`
-UML diagram of IGameObject, IDrawable https://lucid.app/lucidchart/ec14ab7a-a936-4356-bb0e-0326d2a5e45e/edit?viewport_loc=-340%2C-125%2C2514%2C1365%2CHWEp-vi-RSFO&invitationId=inv_571bd2ad-b5a4-4065-9b11-780a61085d7b
+UML diagram of IGameObject, IDrawable, UIText, MobieObject, MobielCircle, MobilePolygon https://lucid.app/lucidchart/ec14ab7a-a936-4356-bb0e-0326d2a5e45e/edit?viewport_loc=-340%2C-125%2C2514%2C1365%2CHWEp-vi-RSFO&invitationId=inv_571bd2ad-b5a4-4065-9b11-780a61085d7b

 `voice`
+UML diagramming is useful to clearly communicate system architecture.
+	like the design document, it helps explain the concept and goals of a system. also, it becomes less important to make it detailed as a programmer reading it becomes more skilled.

 My game will need floating circles to destroy, which are the conceptual asteroids.
+The rocks to blast in my lowfi rockblaster game.
 The game's player will be a shape visually distinct from the circles.
 The player will shoot projectiles.
 I want to see spinning triangles, because I think that will look cool.

-There are some guidelines about good object oriented design that should determine how we plan these classes.
+I'll also need some user interface that stays static on the screen, to tell the user their score, ammo, and health.

-The most well known and well respected of these standards is the SOLID principles.
+The most well known and well respected guideline for Object Oriented Design is probably the SOLID principles.

 `scene`
 Single Responsiblity Principle: each class does one thing.